David Carlson, President

 The kids are now older and have moved out, but David continues to swim at CMSC in the slowest of the fast lanes under the guidance of his coaches and the friendly passive-competitiveness of his lane mates.
 He has been with the Calgary Masters since moving to Calgary in 2011.
 David will be President from June 2017 until June 2019.

-Brent Harvey, Vice President & Registrar
+Dave Dickson, Vice President & Registrar

 Curtis began swimming competitively with the Calgary Patriots when he was 10 years old and he stayed with the Patriots until the end of high school.
 He did two seasons of varsity swimming during his university years in Halifax, but he quit swimming in his third year to focus on partying (and schoolwork).
 After graduation, Curtis returned to Calgary and rediscovered the joys of the sport when he joined CMSC, where he has been a returning member for almost 10 years.